Last updated July 29, 2016

 Tennessee (FBA State, AutoFile State)

-This discount is only for out-of-state taxpayers filing voluntarily, but that will cover a lot of FBA sellers!
+This discount is only for out-of-state taxpayers filing voluntarily.
 This discount is 2% of the first $2500 of sales tax due and 1.15% of the excess amount per reporting period.

 Texas (FBA State)